 Now that you’re one year into your MMA, what are you learning that surprises you, or made you think about something in a new light?

-Given that there aren’t SMEA-specific courses over the summer, how did you fill the time?
+Given that there aren’t SMEA-specific courses over the summer, how are you spending the time?

 What do you like most about SMEA?